mm-zzg/vchub-en-v50/docs/2d-visualization/controls/drawing/fill-stroke.md

 ## **Fill**

-Includes 2 fill styles: solid and gradient.
+Includes 2 fill styles: **Solid** and **Gradient**.

 In the “Appearance“ property of the control, click the color selector of the fill to set the fill.

 ![alt text](15.png)